cal-itp/data-infra/docs/publishing/sections/5_notebooks_styling.md

 ### Capturing Parameters

-- If you're using a heading, you can either use HTML or capture the parameter and inject.
 - Create a code cell in which your parameter will be captured.
 Make sure the `parameter` tag for the cell is turned on.

 ```
- # parameters cell for local
  district_number = "4"
 ```

+- If you're using a heading, you can either use HTML or capture the parameter and inject.

 - HTML - this option works when you run your notebook locally.